networknt/light-doc/content/en/service/_index.md

 [light-proxy][] is a proxy service that can bring legacy REST API to the Light ecosystem by encapsulating all provider side cross-cutting concerns into a microservice as a distributed gateway.

+[light-gateway][] is a combination of light-router and light-proxy that can be deployed as a standalone service on the client/application host, or service/API host, or as an API gateway.

 [http-sidecar][] is a service mesh sidecar to address cross-cutting concerns for both incoming and outgoing traffic for a backend API in the same pod.

 [kafka-sidecar][] is a service mesh sidecar to address cross-cutting concerns for backend API to interact with Kafka.